matthias-blomme/ad-project-document/book/src/project/project_evaluation.md

        for detailed procedure).
    -   **After a second unexcused absence**, on a rostered moment, a coaching moment, a presentation moment or any other project related moment where presence was mandatory.
-You may ask for an excuse for absence to your group mentor, and you're only excused if you have permission to be absent.
+You may ask for an excuse for absence to your group coaches, and you're only excused if you have permission to be absent.

 Exclusion from the group results in a zero score for the module, which has no retake!

-### Conduct and contribution
-Your general conduct and contribution throughout the semester is monitored by the group coaches, other coaches as well as assessed by your peers.
-Deviations, positive or negative, will impact your final individual score.

-Inappropriate conduct may be a reason for immediate group exclusion (resulting in zero score for this module).
-The group mentors may come to this conclusion at his/her discretion, supported by the majority of the other group mentors.

 ### Aim for generativity
 Each student will be granted a generativity score.
 This score is used for your personal final